SomeCodecat/Simple-iDRAC-Interface/README.md

 # Simple-iDRAC-Interface
-A small commandline application to manage your Dell server.
+A small commandline application written in Python to manage your Dell server.

 Features include:
 	<br>- Monitoring system status